rreganjr/rreganjr.github.io/_posts/2020-04-23-OverThinkingYourUXNotes.md

 ---
 layout: post
-title: 'Notes on Why You\'re Over-Thinking Your UI/UX with Rohan Puri'
+title: Notes on Why You're Over-Thinking Your UI/UX with Rohan Puri
 ---

 ## Notes on Why You're Over-Thinking Your UI/UX with Rohan Puri | Harvard i-lab